 The findings indicate that digital stock tracking systems have a clear and significant impact on the performance of public institutions.
 The p-values (all ≤ 0.001) confirm that improvements in transparency, accountability, decision-making, and fraud reduction are statistically significant and not by chance.
 These results are consistent with prior studies, including Foya (2022), Kimweru et al. (2024), and Odago (2021), which demonstrated the importance of digital tracking in enhancing operational efficiency and institutional credibility.
 While challenges relating to usability remain, their effects are minor compared to the significant gains in accountability and performance.
 Addressing these challenges through staff training, system upgrades, and improved technical support will further consolidate the benefits of digital tracking, ensuring it remains a cornerstone of performance improvement in public institutions.

-Table 2: The Effect of Digital Stock Tracking Systems
+Table 2.
+The Effect of Digital Stock Tracking Systems